mgegry/COM3529-Assignment/README.md

 # COM3529-Assignment
 COM3529 Software Testing and Analysis Mircea Gelu Egry

+JUnit test generator for MCDC generated requirements based on a given predicate.

 The program was developed with the help of Intellij Idea IDE.

 To install and run the program: